Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Equations of Motion for Exciton-Phonon Scattering

 Here, $\mathcal C_{\mathbf Q,\mathcal S}^{\xi,\xi^{\prime},s,s^{\prime}}$ are the excitonic spin eigenfunctions solving Eq.~\eqref{eq:SpinEigenvalueEquation}, cf.\ App.~\ref{app:SpinEigenvalueEquation}.

-Since the focus of this work is the isolated effect of single phonon-assisted spin flip relaxation due to external or dielectric-environment-induced fields, we neglect double spin flip-inducing intervalley exchange \cite{selig2020suppression,selig2019ultrafast} and other Coulomb-mediated intervalley scattering mechanisms such as Dexter coupling \cite{berghauser2018inverted} linear in the exciton density $N$.
-However, our theory can be straightforwardly extended to account for these mechanisms as well, similar to the exciton-phonon interaction described above.
-Also, all density-dependent mechanisms such as Auger scattering \cite{erkensten2021dark,steinhoff2021microscopic} are neglected, since we stay in linear order of the exciton density $N$.
+The aim of this work is to present and quantify this new many-body Rashba spin-flip mechanism, which arises as a further effect on top of all other known spin-flip effects.
+Hence, we leave the analysis of the interplay of Rashba single spin-flip mechanisms with other Coulomb-scattering mechanisms such as double spin-flip intervalley exchange \cite{selig2020suppression,selig2019ultrafast} or spin-conserving intervalley Coulomb scattering such as Dexter coupling \cite{berghauser2018inverted,dogadov2026diss} for future work.
+However, the theory can be straightforwardly extended to account for these mechanisms as well, similar to the exciton-phonon interaction described above.
+Also, for a full picture, density-dependent mechanisms such as Auger scattering \cite{erkensten2021dark,steinhoff2021microscopic} need to be considered.
+In this contribution however, we stay in linear order of the exciton density $N$.

 In the following, we examine the local-electric-field-induced phonon-assisted spin relaxation in one example atomically thin semiconductor, a monolayer MoSe$_2$.